kartikkoul/kartikkoul/README.md

 - 🔭 Currently working on increasing my DSA Power 💪!!
 - 🌱 Doing as much qualitative learning as I can 📈
+- 🚀 Interested in WebGL and Data Science 🤖
 - 👯 Would love to collaborate with Developers/Designers for fun projects in our free time 🕺
 - 🥅 2021 Goals: Start Contributing to Open Source projects 💌
 - ⚡ Fun fact: I have watched FRIENDS 6 times and I love to watch Biopics, Documentaries and Thrillers 🎞